pal1000/mesa-dist-win/buildscript/readme.md

 Extract in `.\flexbison`.
 - [Python 32 or 64 bit](https://www.python.org/);

 Use Python 2.7.
 Python 3.x is not fully supported by Scons and leads to Python crash at this moment.
-Use the installer and make sure it's dropped in `.\python`.
-Don't add to PATH as this script does it at runtime.
+Use the installer.
+Make sure it's dropped in `.\python` if you don't want to add it to PATH system-wide.
 Make sure pip is installed.
 Sometimes it isn't.
 If it isn't get it from [here](https://pip.pypa.io/en/stable/installing/).
 - [pywin32 for Python 2.7](https://sourceforge.net/projects/pywin32/files/);

 It must match in architecture with Python.